zaviermiller/jquery-celebrate-plugin/README.md

 #### Example:
 `$('.example').celebrate({unicode:"\u2606", color:"green", particles: 5, radius: 200})`

+### Start Size

+This option lets you set the size of the particles as they start the animation. **Make sure that you do not add "px" to the end of your number!**

+#### Example:
+`$('.example').celebrate({unicode:"\u2606", color:"green", particles: 5, radius: 200, start_size: 15,})`

+### End Size

+This option lets you set the minimum and maximum values that the particles can be at the end of the animation.
+Since the size of the particles at the end of the animation is random, you will not set a definite number, just a range. **Again, please do not use "px" when setting your number!**

+#### Example:

+`$('.example').celebrate({unicode:"\u2606", color:"green", particles: 5, radius: 200, start_size: 15, min_end_size: 40, max_end_size: 75})`

+### Duration

+This option lets you set the minimum and maximum time that the particles will last.
+Again, since the duration is random, you will set a range, not a set time. **The time is in milliseconds (as usual in jQuery), so 400, would equal 4 seconds.**
 ## Other Things:
 ### (I will be updating this list as I can think of more things that are needed info)

 If you want to edit the particles, you can use the CSS class "particle"

+The function can be stacked up, if you would like to know the correct way to do so, please check the demo files code, and look at the "lucky charms".